-Rolodexes wide and spend a lot of time fundraising". practical and financial improvements to a charity's operations If a charity can cultivate a relationship with an individual - the involvement of hedge fund managers on the board of in the hedge fund industry, it's likely that not only that a charitable organisation, or in a co-operative foundation individual's philanthropic budget, but also those of their overseen by third-sector workers, often enables the colleagues in the industry, will go towards that chosen charity, organisation to be governed in a more strategic manner than leading to a circle of influence that can be an extremely charities entirely overseen by those with third sector-only powerful income generator for a third-sector organisation. experience.
-Several charity directors spoken to for this report "Everything happens through introductions and relationships," underlined the extent to which forward planning was often says Pliska. key for hedge fund professionals overseeing charities, a factor that had been missing from their previous experiences with Reserve Aid, the American military charity whose board is volunteer organisations.
+The hedge fund industry can also offer strategic as well as practical and financial improvements to a charity's operations - the involvement of hedge fund managers on the board of a charitable organisation, or in a co-operative foundation overseen by third-sector workers, often enables the organisation to be governed in a more strategic manner than charities entirely overseen by those with third sector-only experience.
+Several charity directors spoken to for this report underlined the extent to which forward planning was often key for hedge fund professionals overseeing charities, a factor that had been missing from their previous experiences with volunteer organisations.